 Minute Man Arc supports the free exchange of information and camaraderie among its employees.
-However, when internet blogging, chat room discussions, e-mail, text messages, or other forms of communication extend to engaging in inappropriate discussion about Minute Man Arc, management, or co-workers, the employee may be violating the law and is subject to discipline, up to and including termination of employment.
+However, when internet blogging, chat room discussions, social media posts, email, text messages, or other forms of communication extend to engaging in inappropriate discussion about Minute Man Arc, management, or co-workers, the employee may be violating the law and is subject to discipline, up to and including termination of employment.

-Policy: PUBLIC RELATIONS/MEDIA INQUIRIES
+Policy: PUBLIC RELATIONS/MEDIA INQUIRIES Effective Date: 7/1/2014 Revised Date:

 Minute Man Arc will generally provide a response to media inquiries.
-Individuals designated to speak on the organization's behalf are the Chief Executive Officer, President of the Board, and the Chief Development Officer.
-No one other than these individuals should represent the company's position to the media without review and approval by the Chief Development Officer.
+Individuals designated to speak on the organization's behalf are the Chief Executive Officer, President of the Board, and the Director of Development.
+No one other than these individuals should represent the company's position to the media without review and approval by the Director of Development.